Move to: Previous Day

 » Enjoy our Liturgical Seasons series of e-books!

-Old Calendar: St. Vincent de Paul, confessor; St. Arsenius, Monk (Hist); St. Aurea of Cordoba, martry (Hist); Servant of God Francis Garces and Companions, martyrs
+Old Calendar: St. Vincent de Paul, confessor; St. Arsenius, Monk (RM); St. Aurea of Cordoba, martry (RM); Servant of God Francis Garces and Companions, martyrs (Hist)

 Historically today is the feast of the holy abbot Arsenius.
 Before he left the world and retired into the desert, he led an innocent and saintly life at the court of Theodosius the Great, who had entrusted him with the care of the education of his children.